Troubleshooting

 2. Restart the Jenkins server when no jobs are running.

-You cannot downgrade the BMC AMI DevOps Common and BMC AMI DevOps Schema Management for Db2 plug-ins from the Jenkins web user interface because it is a private plug-in.
+You can't downgrade the BMC AMI DevOps Common and BMC AMI DevOps Schema Management for Db2 plug-ins un the Jenkins web user interface because they are private plug-ins.

 1. Log out of Jenkins.